Closure properties of knapsack semilinear groups: Part 1: Exponent equations in graph products

 \section{Part 1: Exponent equations in graph products}

-In this section we introduce graph products of groups (Section~\ref{subsect:graph products}) and show that the graph product of knapsack semilinear groups is again knapsack semilinear (Section~\ref{sec-main}).
-Our definition of graph products is based on trace monoids (also known as partially commutative monoids) that we discuss first.
+In this section we introduce graph products of groups (Section~\ref{subsect:graph products}) and show that every graph product of knapsack-semilinear groups is again knapsack-semilinear (Section~\ref{sec-main}).
+Our definition of graph products is based on trace monoids (also known as partially commutative monoids), which we discuss first.